dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Precise Event Based Sampling (PEBS).md

 * Data Source Encoding (0xA0)
 * Latency value (0xA8)

-If the performance event supports Data Linear Address (DLA) facility, and it is enabled, CPU will dump memory addresses and latency of the sampled memory access.
+If the performance event supports the Data Linear Address (DLA) facility, and DLA is enabled, the CPU will dump memory addresses and latency of the sampled memory access.
 Keep in mind; this feature does not trace all the stores and loads.
 Otherwise, the overhead would be too big.
 Instead, it samples on memory accesses, i.e., analyzes only one from 1000 accesses or so.
-It is customizable how much samples per second you want.
+You can customize how many sample per second you want.

 One of the most important use cases for this PEBS extension is detecting [True/False sharing](https://en.wikipedia.org/wiki/False_sharing),[^3] which we will discuss in [@sec:TrueFalseSharing].
 Linux `perf c2c` tool heavily relies on DLA data to find contested memory accesses, which could experience True/False sharing.

-Also, with the help of Data Address Profiling, the user can get general statistics about memory accesses in the program:
+Also, with the help of Data Address Profiling, you can get general statistics for memory accesses in a program:

 ```bash
 $ perf mem record -- ./a.exe